sdavignon/steemclassifieds/README.md

 # SteemClassifieds

-SteemClasssiieds a form of Busy, is an Open Source classified network and communications platform which extends itself to a variety of rich features and functionality including free digital payments and a marketplace for goods and services.
+SteemClasssieds a form of Busy, is an Open Source classified network and communications platform which extends itself to a variety of rich features and functionality including free digital payments and a marketplace for goods and services.

 For more info about Busy: https://busy.org/@busy.org